natgo/wt-wiki-scraper/wikitext-transpiled/ground/Light%20AA%20Mk%20I.md

 |Turret || 14 mm (0-64°) ''Turret front'' || 14 mm || 14 mm || N/A
 |}

 The {{PAGENAME}} has very little armour.
 Most of the hull has 14 mm of armour, which is sufficient only against rifle-calibre rounds.
-However, the gunner is exposed to machine gun fire, and being that there are only 2 crew members, if he dies, the entire vehicle is destroyed.
-This means even enemy machine guns can kill you if they hit your gunner.
-You may be able to somewhat protect the gunner by aiming upwards with the machine guns, but this is not reliable.
-In any case, the {{PAGENAME}} is vulnerable to any vehicle in the game.
+The gunner is exposed to machine gun fire, and if he dies the entire vehicle is destroyed.
+This leaves you vulnerable to even enemy machine guns can kill you if they hit your gunner.
+You may be able to somewhat protect the gunner by aiming upwards with the machine guns as a last resort.
+The {{PAGENAME}} is vulnerable to any vehicle in the game.

 === Mobility ===
 {{Specs-Tank-Mobility}}